wbyoung/jsi/_posts/00-02-05-functional-notes.md

 })();
 {% endhighlight %}

-The memoize function should look like this (for a single argument):
+Allow students to try to abstract the `memoize` function on their own.
+This could be quite a challenge.
+In the end, the `memoize` function should look like this (for a single argument):

 {% highlight javascript %}
 var memoize = function(fn) {